DLFMetadataAssessment/2018MetadataAnalysisWorkshop/or_2.md

 ## Data Enhancement

+### Cross, OpenRefine's VLOOKUP Function

+OpenRefine does just edit and remediate data -- it's also built to enrich what's already there from outside sources.
+One of these outside sources can be another Refine project, using a GREL expression not unlike a VLOOKUP formula in Excel..

+We're going to head back to our OR data and find the TAR package, *Auction-Houses.openrefine.tar.gz*. let's open a new Refine window by clicking on the logo and click **Import Project.** Select the TAR file; a new project, *Auction-Houses*, should open.

+*Auction-Houses* contains address information for several of the entities in the *PrimarySeller* column in our Schoenberg data.
+We're going to use the *PrimarySeller* and *Company* columns as our matchpoint.
+The structure of a Cross GREL expression looks like this:

+`cell.cross("[Project with Data We Want]", "[Project's Matching Column]")[0].cells["[Column Data We Want]"].value`

+So, we will select **Add Column** > **Add column based on this column** on *PrimarySeller* and make a new column, *Addresses*, using this GREL expression:

+`cell.cross("Auction-Houses", "Company")[0].cells["Address"].value`

+You should now have a new column of addresses next to *PrimarySeller*.

 ### Enriching with Web APIs

 Depending on what you need or want from your data, it may be pertinent to enrich existing data from an outside source.
 Open web APIs are great for this, because Refine can send out such web API requests, and parse the results (especially if the response is in JSON, XML, and HTML).